keptn/lifecycle-toolkit/docs/content/en/contribute/docs/spell-checker/_index.md

 [check-spelling](https://github.com/check-spelling/check-spelling)
 Github action.

-Note, however, that you are still resposible for reading your text carefully.
+Note, however, that you are still responsible for reading your text carefully.
 The tool does not flag if you used a real word that is not the right word, if you misuse "setup" versus "set up", and so forth.